Road running in the UK in the 1950s

 - Saxone AAC Kilmarnock 18 miles

-At the start of the decade, the Scottish Marathon Club championships consisted of four races: Clydebank to Helensburgh; Springburn Harriers Bishopbriggs 12 miles; Strathallan 20 miles; the SAAA Marathon Championship.
+At the start of the decade, the Scottish Marathon Club championships consisted of four races: Clydebank to Helensburgh 16; Springburn Harriers Bishopbriggs 12 miles; Strathallan 20 miles; the SAAA Marathon Championship.

 The Scottish Marathon Club (1944-1995) was founded to promote marathon running in Scotland.
 One of its key aims was to bring pressure on the SAAA to hold a Marathon Championship each year.
 The first SAAA Championship Marathon was held in 1946 and a championship race was held every year during the 1950s.
 Most of these marathons finished at the Meadowbank Stadium in Edinburgh and were run alongside the Track and Field Championships.
 The exceptions were: 1951 Symington to Hampden Park (Glasgow); 1952 Perth to Dundee (a longer version of the classic race); 1954 Gourock to Glasgow as part of the Glasgow Highland Games.

 The Edinburgh to Glasgow Relay was the premier road race of the post-war period.
 It was described as the unofficial road relay championships of Scotland.
 It was held from 1930 to 2002 when it was discontinued due to traffic problems.
-I have not found out if women ever competed in the race.
+The Scottish distance running history website states that Trudi Thomson was the only woman to compete in the race when she ran the fourth leg for Pitreavie AAC in 1998.

 The relay was sponsored by The News of the World newspaper which also sponsored the London to Brighton road relay (held 1925-1965).
 There was also a Manchester to Blackpool inter-city relay.